Leave the beaten track behind occasionally and dive into the woods.

 The article talks about our journey of building a custom home during a recession.
 We started this project while we were still in our late 20s.
 What were we thinking?
 At the start we were brimming with ambition but as construction goes we were scraping by after we saw a good chunk of savings poured into concrete and casings.
 We didn't even have framing to show for yet!
 We were dragging to the "half a decade saga" as Dwell mentioned and took a year off during that time.
 During that year, we lived abroad in Munich, Germany.
 Richard was working on designs BMWi cars, an almost top secret project at the time, and I honed my printing skills in the motherland of printing.
 The time away from LA helped us to recoup finances and allowed to step away from a project we were deep into.
 We got married 2 months after moving back to LA and even have wedding photos of us in front of our construction site.

 While telling our story during the interview for this article, it made me nostalgic.
 Like any challenge overcome, it's that much sweeter in hindsight.
-Goodbye to the days of panic floods whenever it rained, construction workers and its sounds starting at 7:30 in morning, a makeshift kitchen, intermittent times with no water, annoyed and angry neighbors, permit drama and stressful inspections.
+Goodbye to the days of panic floods whenever it rained, frantically getting dressed because of construction workers stomping the grounds at 7:30am, a makeshift kitchen, intermittent periods with no water, annoyed and angry neighbors, endless dust, stressful inspections and stacks of invoices.
 I can go on and on.